Ameni-BenJeddou/Phoenix-games-backend-publishing-pltform-trial/To_Gabriel.md

 I think Tests are done and I will start implementing methods.
 I think i will sleep on it first, maybe I think of some other case to test for

-After all I'm still not in a hurry and this is turning out to be quite a fun little project, and I honestly can't wait for the feedback.
+After all I'm still not in a hurry(What I didn't know, I had some wisdom tooth problems which resulted in me eventually being in a hurry xD ) and this is turning out to be quite a fun little project, and I honestly can't wait for the feedback.

 ## The all mighty collect